onflow/fcl-js/docs-generator/README.md

 }
 ```

-2. Ensure your code has proper JSDoc comments for better documentation.
+2. Ensure the code has proper JSDoc comments for better documentation.

 3. Run the generate-docs script to test it.